• Skip to primary navigation

 However, I really do like "finger foods."
 A buffet with lots of little bites of different things instead of a balanced plate is a real treat that, every once in a while on a weekend, BeeBop and I both enjoy while watching a ballgame or a movie.
 So, instead of cooking a meal, I'll put out a spread of lots of our favorite things to pick up at will throughout the evening.

-These little Sausage-Pineapple Rollupsare perfect for that type of snacking.
+These little Sausage-Pineapple Rollups are perfect for that type of snacking.
 They have that lovely sweet-savory quality from the cocktail sausages and dried pineapple and the spicy mustard provides the perfect bit of tartness and heat to set it off.
-And they're good either warm from the oven or at room temperature.
+And they’re good either warm from the oven or at room temperature.
 You might want to save this one for your Super Bowl menu!

-How to Make Sausage Pineapple Rollups
+🔪How I Make Sausage Pineapple Rollups

 Preheat the oven to 375 degrees.